 Take an exhilarating flight over Lake Las Vegas, Lake Mead, Hoover Dam and Fortification Hill – an extinct volcano, before landing 3,500 feet into the Grand Canyon Hualapai Indian Territory for a Champagne toast and views down to the mighty Colorado River below.
 On your return journey, fly back through Grand Canyon, noting the spectacular red rock formations of the Bowl of Fire and pass over Las Vegas Downtown and the Las Vegas Strip.
 As you can imagine there is amazing view after amazing view, so don’t forget your camera.

-British Airways direct from London Heathrow London Gatwick.
+British Airways direct from London Heathrow.
 Virgin Atlantic direct from London Gatwick and Manchester.

-From London Heathrow and London Gatwick to Las Vegas: 10 hours, 30 minutes.
+From London Heathrow to Las Vegas: 10 hours, 40 minutes.

 If you’re a first-timer or a return guest (not keen to max out the credit cards) why not consider combining a few days in Las Vegas with a stay in California or Arizona.
 Feel free to ask your Travel Consultant to provide you with some itinerary options.